Rocky Public Library Art Exhibits Frequently Asked Questions

 The decision to sell art pieces, and the prices set are at the discretion of the exhibiting artist.
 If you want your artwork to be available for sale, great!
 If not, also great!
 It’s entirely up to each artist.

-Sales of art pieces are between the exhibiting artist and the interested parties directly.
-The library does not process sales transactions, enter into sales negotiations, or hold funds for sold artworks.
-Interested parties can contact the exhibiting artist directly to express their interest and reserve the piece(s) of their choosing.
-As per the agreement between the library and the artist, any pieces sold during the scheduled exhibition period will not be transferred to buyers until after the exhibition period ends, e.g. the end of the month.
+This depends on the agreement reached between each individual artist and the library.
+Some artist prefer the library to handle all transactions, others like to do this themselves.
+Unless otherwise arranged with the library and the artist, any pieces sold during the scheduled exhibition period will not be transferred to buyers until after the exhibition period ends.
 We’re happy for artists' work to sell, but we don’t our gallery wall to grow emptier by the day during the exhibit.

-So far, all of the art exhibits have been scheduled for one month-long periods beginning and ending with the calendar month.
+Art exhibits typically range from one to two months beginning and ending with the calendar month.
 Artists will arrange set up and take down dates with the library manger.

 Yes, absolutely!
 We welcome group shows.
 Our community art exhibit space is limited, but if you would like to contribute one or two pieces as part of a collaboration with other artists, we would welcome the opportunity to help make those arrangements.

 Each individual artist is responsible for making sure that their work is ready to hang on the agreed upon opening date.
 Whether that means framing, printing, or some other preparations will depend on the art medium being displayed.
+Some hanging fixtures are not compatible with the hanging system we use.
+A hanging wire mounted on the back of the artwork is the easiest option.
 If you are uncertain about what will be required to hang your artwork, please visit the library to speak with the library manager and have a look at the art exhibit area.

 The exhibiting artist with assistance from a library staff member will hang the art.
 Artwork must be ready to hang on the agreed upon opening date.

 Yes.
-The library arranges for labels to be printed for each exhibit.
+Feel free to create your own labels.
+Otherwise the library will arrange for labels to be printed for each exhibit.
 We strongly encourage artists to provide all of the required label information on the inventory form two weeks in advance of your opening date.
 That two week lead time ensures that the labels will be ready on the day you arrive to hang your artwork.

 Not at all.
 The library’s gallery space uses an ArtRail hanging system which allows for quick and easy set up.
 This system uses a hanging wires and hooks for mounting artwork.
 Don’t worry if this sounds complicated, a library staff member will be available to help you hang your work.

 Art opening events are an opportunity to kick-off a new exhibit and for artists to celebrate their hard work, engage with the public, meet other artists, and answer questions about their artwork.
-Library staff will promote art openings through in-house advertising and social media posts, as well as inviting a reporter from The Mountaineer to attend.
+Library staff will promote art openings through in-house advertising and social media posts, as well as inviting local media to attend.
 We encourage all exhibiting artists to reach out to their social network and invite people to attend.
 The library is able to provide light refreshments such as cookies, tea, and coffee.
 If you would like to provide additional specific refreshments, arrangements can be made with the library manager when planning your exhibit.

-All sales are directly between the artist and interested parties, but the library does request that following the art exhibit closing date, a donation of 30% of all total sales of artworks on display at the library for which sales were negotiated during the exhibition period be donated to the library.
+The library requests that following the art exhibit closing date, a donation of 30% of all total sales of artworks on display at the library for which sales were negotiated during the exhibition period be donated to the library.
 These donations help support the library in providing programs, resources, and services to the community.